WrestleMania 35: Everything to know about WWE's big show

 In 2015, Charlotte Flair declared that she wanted to main event WrestleMania.

-In the world of wrestling, being placed in the headlining match of WrestleMania is considered the industry's greatest accolade.
+Being placed in the headlining match of WrestleMania is the wrestling world's greatest accolade.
 It means the WWE thinks you and your opponent(s) are its best bet to a record-breaking box office.
 In 2015, just four years ago, it was inconceivable that a women's match would main event WrestleMania.

 Women on WWE television had, since the mid-'90s, been portrayed as little more than sex objects.
 The female performers were referred to as "divas."
 Bikini contests and bras-'n'-panties matches were standard.
 Diva matches on pay-per-views and other big events -- if they were there at all -- were almost always under five minutes long.